Réunion: Language

 French is the sole official language of Réunion.
 Though not official, Réunion Creole is widely spoken alongside French.
 Creole is commonly used for informal purposes, whereas the official language for administrative purposes, as well as education, is French.

-Other languages spoken on Réunion include: Comorian varieties (especially Shimaore) and Malagasy, by recent immigrants from Mayotte and Madagascar; Mandarin, Hakka and Cantonese by members of the Chinese community; Indian languages, mostly Tamil, Gujarati and Hindi; and Arabic, spoken by a small community of Muslims.
+Other languages spoken on Réunion include: Comorian varieties (especially Shimaore) and Malagasy, by recent immigrants from Mayotte and Madagascar; Mandarin, Hakka and Cantonese by members of the Chinese community; Indian languages, mostly Tamil, Gujarati and Hindi; and Urdu, spoken by a small community of Muslims.
 These languages are generally spoken by immigrants, as those born on the island tend to use French and Creole.

 Cantonese, Arabic and Tamil are offered as optional languages in some schools.